digitalbricklayer/techteapotcom/src/content/posts/my-2018-reading-log/index.md

 ---
 title: "My 2018 Reading Log"
 date: "2019-01-01"
 lead: "Just eight books in 2018.
 A new low I think.
-The best book of the year would be between Larry Niven's *Ringworld*, Greg Bear's *Hull Zero Three* and Andrzej Sapkowski's *The Last Wish*."
+The best book of the year would be between Larry Niven's Ringworld, Greg Bear's Hull Zero Three and Andrzej Sapkowski's The Last Wish."
 series: ["Reading Log"]
 ---

 <!--more-->

 If pressed I'd go with *Ringworld* as being the best read of 2018.
-Which is odd, given that I actually bought the book back in the early 1990s and started reading it back then and gave up.
+Which is odd, given that I actually bought the book back in the early 1990s and started reading it and gave up.
 It is strange how things change over time.
 In a way it kinda makes my remembered history of liking things from years ago rather suspect.
 If I love a book now that I once disliked 30 years ago, will I now dislike a lot of the books I remember loving years ago if I re-read them?

 Whilst quantity of books may have been on the low side, the quality of books certainly made up for the lack of quantity.